rgb-archive/spec/01-rgb.md

 * `commitment_scheme`: The commitment scheme used by this contract, 0x01 for OP_RETURN, 0x02 for pay to contract scheme
 * `blueprint_type`: 16-bit number representing version of the blueprint used

+NB: Since with bitcoin network protocol-style serialization, used by RGB, we can't have optionals, the optional header fields should be serialized as a zero-length strings, which upon deserialization must be converted into `nil/NULL`

 ### Blueprints and versioning

 There are two types of versioning for RGB contracts: header version (`version` field) and blueprint type (`blueprint_type` field).
 The difference is that header version defines a set of fields used by the contract, which might change in the future with addition of the new fields – or some fields becoming optional or changing data type.
 Blueprint version defines the exact type of the contract with specific fields and structure for the contract body.